 Drawbacks

 Like any credit card, Chase Freedom Unlimited has some drawbacks.
-Here are some factors to consider before considering this card:
+Here are some things to be aware of before considering this card:

-- Foreign transaction fees: Chase charges a 3% foreign transaction fee on all purchases made outside of the United States.
+- Foreign transaction fees: Chase charges a 3% foreign transaction fee on all purchases made outside of the United States, so avoid using this card when you're overseas.

-- Points aren’t transferable: Unfortunately, you can't transfer points earned with the Freedom Unlimited card unless you pair it with select Chase credit cards.
+- Need eligible Chase card to transfer points: Unfortunately, you can't transfer points earned with the Freedom Unlimited card unless you pair it with select Chase credit cards.

 0% Intro APR